Jewish no Bris is about the choices of the parents.

 THE TIMES HAVE CHANGED – BRIT SHALOM

 No Bris, today, does not change who the parents are or who the child is.
 The child is welcomed into the Covenant with G-d’s blessing during their Naming Ceremony.
 This child will be raised with a Jewish education by his parents.
 He will be loved by all family members.
 He will likely have a Bar Mitzvah at age thirteen.
-There is much reason to celebrate and commemorate this new family addition, this new life, a child brought into the Covenant and the community.
-For the ultimate gift from G-d is a child.
+There is much reason to celebrate and commemorate the gift of new life.
+Our future generations.

 A Naming Ceremony announcing Jewish names offers the gathering of friends and family to everyone at once, making it a wonderful celebration of the new life that added extra joy to all in attendance.